edrlab/lcp-server/README.md

 For testing the lcpserver application you can simply use:

-> go run cmd/lcpserver/server.go
+> go run cmd/lcpserver2/server.go

 For compiling and installing the application in the bin folder, use:

-> go install cmd/lcpserver/server.go
+> go install cmd/lcpserver2/server.go

+or, if your forked the codebase:

+> go build -o $GOPATH/bin  ./cmd/lcpserver2

 ## API calls